atreliz/multiserverwithindex/README.md

 It is just using Express as a websever an a rest API.

-***Webserver: will serve all the files inside the public folder
+-Webserver: will serve all the files inside the public folder

-***API: using a service, will read all the index files in the subfolder of public and make a list.
+-API: using a service, will read all the index files in the subfolder of public and make a list.